 This will open up a new window prompting you to authorize Pipedream's access to your Zoom account.
 Once you authorize access, you should see your Zoom account listed among your apps.

-- Create a new workflow, add a new step, search for "Zoom" or "Zoom Admin".
-Once you've selected either app, you can choose to either "Run Node.js code" or select one of the pre-built actions for performing common API operations.
+- Create a new workflow (opens new window), add a new step, search for "Zoom" or "Zoom Admin".
+Once you've selected either app, you can choose to either "Run Node.js code" or select one of the prebuilt actions for performing common API operations.

 - At this stage, you'll be asked to link the Zoom account you connected above, authorizing the request to the Zoom API with your credentials: